Retained EU Law / Assimilated Law - Public Dashboard

 On 29 June 2023 the Retained EU Law (Revocation and Reform) Bill 2023 received Royal Assent.
 Under the ‘REUL Act’, REUL which had not been revoked by the end of 2023 became “assimilated law”.
 Unlike REUL, assimilated law is not interpreted in line with EU principles of interpretation; these were removed from domestic law by the REUL Act with effect from 1 January 2024.

 The dashboard was built using Observable via GitHub, with improved accessibility for all users.
-The dashboard now holds a total of 6,911 individual pieces of REUL, concentrated over 400 unique policy areas.
-New features may be added to the dashboard in due course.
+The dashboard now holds a total of 6,925 individual pieces of REUL, concentrated over 400 unique policy areas.

 Data Notes